On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Experiment

-In the third experiment, we trained Resnet18 for CIFAR10 classification across different numbers of nodes and various topologies.
-We used three topologies mentioned before: directed exponential, grid graphs, and undirected random graphs.
-Here $n=1$ means training a single Resnet18 on a single-node without distributed optimization.
+In the third experiment, we trained ResNet-18 for CIFAR-10 classification across varying numbers of nodes and network topologies.
+We considered three representative topologies: directed exponential graphs, grid graphs, and random graphs.
+For reference, $n=1$ corresponds to training ResNet-18 on a single node without distributed optimization.

-Figure~\ref{fig::acc_cifar10} demonstrates the performance of our \pushpull method.
-We observe that \pushpull's accuracy is initially lower compared to single-node optimization, which can be attributed to the overhead of the influence of topology.
-Nevertheless, after a sufficient number of epochs, \pushpull achieves superior accuracy, leveraging its inherent speed advantages.
+Figure~\ref{fig::acc_cifar10} illustrates the performance of the \pushpull method.
+We observe that its accuracy is initially lower than that of single-node training, due to the overhead introduced by network topology.
+However, after a sufficient number of epochs, \pushpull\ matches and, on certain topologies, slightly surpasses the single-node baseline in test accuracy.
+All curves use the same learning rate and the same effective batch size, so this gap is not due to a larger batch size or a different learning-rate schedule.
+The result suggests that decentralized dynamics may affect generalization, although the effect can depend on topology and hyperparameter tuning.
+Since the single-node baseline was not tuned separately, we view this as an empirical observation rather than a universal advantage of \pushpull.